 Connect with the surround person.
 Ask them if they can share with them;

-Then the turn person, speak what comes to mind at that time.
-They speak what they discover in that moment.
-They do not try to pre-think what they are about to say.
+Then the turn person speaks what comes to mind at that time.
+She speaks what she discovers in that moment.
+She does not try to pre-think what she is about to say.
 This is a way of discovering relevant history that supports the turn person’s intention.

 When the communication is completed, have the turn person repeat this same process again. . . assume present age, etc.

-Often it is the repetition of the relevant history process that serves to decompress this history and titrate the turn person’s process as he/she shares their history.
+Often it is the repetition of the relevant history process that serves to decompress this history and titrate the turn person’s process as she shares her history.

-I find this sequence for the discovery of relevant history excellent for participants who are in preparation for relationship, and have an intention to find a new partner or intimate relationship.
-The process requires the turn person to keep returning to present time reduces positive transference and projecting his/her dream on to the new person and over riding his/her good common sense.
-When the turn person applies this process practically to his/her life it give him/her the cognitive space to actually see the reality of the other person and do a better job assessing how they are moving into the new relationship.
+I find this sequence for the discovery of relevant history excellent for participants who are in preparation for relationship and have an intention to find a new partner or intimate relationship.
+The process requires the turn person to keep returning to present time.
+It reduces positive transference and projecting her dream on to the new person, over riding her own common sense.
+When the turn person applies this process practically to her life, it give her the cognitive space to actually see the reality of the other person and do a better job assessing how they are moving into the new relationship.

 From a facilitation point of view it is during the Relevant History sections that the process can get wonderfully dynamic and creative.
 Watch the energy in the room.
-Watch the surround member’s responses.
-Many time surround members take pauses.
+Watch the surround members’ responses.
+Many times surround members take pauses.
 Often they can have the need for a pause and override or not realize they can take a pause.

-It’s the facilitator’s job here to support the surround members to stay engaged and connected with brief frequent eye contact, supporting jobs like hold the heart or track the minnow through the ventricles of the brain.
+It’s the facilitator’s job here to support the surround members to stay engaged and connected with brief frequent eye contact, supporting jobs like hold the heart or tracking the minnow through the ventricles of the brain.

 Most often it is during the relevant history section that two layers of support are established by the repositioning of the surround people around the turn person.

 Many times I will establish contact with the turn person while they are sharing relevant history.
 I will sit next to them and gradually hold the turn person’s hand or support his/her back.
-If I hold their hand I sense from he level of the tides.
-And, begin to reflect the subtle expansion and contraction flow underneath the tides.
+If I hold their hand, I sense from the level of the tides.
+I begin to reflect the subtle expansion and contraction flow underneath the tides.
 This is part of the magic of the work and can be deeply revealing as the session flows into the Main Body of the Session.

 Main body of the session:

 The transition to the main body of the session is usually a seamless process, as we move from the sharing of history to engaging more somatically with the subtlety of deepening and tracking into impulse and movement.
 I work to engage the person in their implicit somatic memory through a very titrated process and mindful awareness.
-As the turn person drops in I have an intention to support the turn person to keep focus on the sensations of his / her movement and connection with his/her body.
+As the turn person drops in, I have an intention to support the turn person to keep her focus on the sensations of her movement and the connection with her body.

 This is the more active phase of the session.
 The body of the session includes some primary activity that somatically addresses the turn person’s intention.
 Activities may include:

+Womb surround

-Womb surroundSubtile movement showing implicit somatic memory
+Subtle movement showing implicit somatic memory

 Dynamic Squeeze

 Dynamic Creative Opposition

 Prenatal, conception or gestation exploration

 Exploration of a Dream

 Somatic birth process

 Post-birth supported attachment

 Other trauma work

 Ancestral history

 CPBT family Constellation Exploration